 Why an apprenticeship is proving better than university for Joe - and his mum

-With National Apprenticeship Week underway, our own HR apprentice – and his mum – are keen to share their enthusiasm about the benefits of the earning-while-learning programme.
+Our HR apprentice Joe Rackham and his mum Heather are keen to share their enthusiasm about the benefits of the earning-while-learning programme.

-Joe Rackham, who joined Midland Heart 18 months ago after completing an advanced BTEC in college, says he is “110 per cent sure” he made the right decision to do an apprenticeship rather than go to university.
+Joe, who joined Midland Heart in July 2018 after completing an advanced BTEC at college, says he is “110 per cent sure” he made the right decision to do an apprenticeship rather than go to university.

 Mum Heather, a former head teacher in the Midlands, endorses his decision, saying that for her son, an apprenticeship was a far better route than the traditional A-Levels and university degree course she herself followed more than 35 years ago.

 “Whilst working in schools I actually liked the idea of apprenticeships, but at home I was a bit more traditionalist,” says Heather.
 “I had done the route of A-Levels and university and thought that’s the way you should go.
 But at school, I could see there were different types of students with different learning styles and that key skills might be better for them.
 Unfortunately, one system doesn’t suit all.”